 Export Data is possible to export the current acquired data in CSV format.
 The exported data include the Scope configuration, list of values acquired, and the raw data acquired.
 The CSV include these data also in direct array format to be imported in other sofware or to be used with Matlab.

 You can use bluetooth keyboard and mouse to control the app for example on televisions or screens with Android TV Boxes.
-Here is the list of keys you can use to control some of the functions:
+Here you can find the list of keys you can use to control HScope.

 HScope is in continous development thanks to the suggestions from the users and the contributions of the supporters, and aim to become one of the best affortable high-tech diagnostic tool.

 Consider to support this project with a donation!